JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/converting_coal2generation_units.md

 between 0-3 generations.
 But this is an extreme case, and the approximation should be very good even for moderate Nₑ's.

-# starting with # of generations in the network
+# number of generations in the network and gene trees

 If our input network has edge lengths in number of generations, then we need extra information to simulate under the coalescent: